 Please enjoy this transcript of my answers to questions submitted and voted upon by subscribers to my newsletter – 5-Bullet Friday.
-It was transcribed and therefore might contain a few typos.
-When interviews last 2+ hours, it’s difficult to catch some minor errors.
+Transcripts may contain a few typos—with some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
+Enjoy!

 Hello, Ladies and Gentlemen.
 This is Tim Ferriss.
 How care you call me a gentleman?
 Welcome to another episode of The Tim Ferriss Show, where it is my job typically to deconstruct world-class performers from all different spheres to tease out the habits, routines, and so on that you can apply and use in your own lives.
 This episode, I’m going to answer some of your questions by popular demand.
 These questions were sent to me and voted upon by subscribers to my newsletter – 5-Bullet Friday.
 It is pretty popular.
 It’s got about 1,000,000 or so subscribers and a 60+ percent open rate.
 People seem to really dig it.
 It’s free, always will be.
 I send out a few bullets of cool things that I’m exploring each Friday.
 So if you want to check that out, go to Tim.blog/Friday.
 Get a lot of exclusive stuff.
 See things first, etc. Tim.blog/Friday.
 Okay.
 So moving on to a handful of questions.
 We will cover physical training.